 Expungement is how a record of criminal conviction is erased, destroyed or sealed from a state or federal record.

-Goodwill partners with Jefferson Community and Technical College (JCTC) to provide 105 young adults ages 18-24 involved with the justice system trainings in welding, auto tech (brake repair) and IT leading to industry-recognized certification.
+Goodwill partners with Bluegrass Community and Technical College (BCTC) to provide justice-involved young adults ages 18-24 job training that leads to an industry-recognized certification.

 The Spot offers free career resources for young adults ages 16-24 in the Louisville region.